 The PNWDigital.net network actively supports our members.
 We use groups.io for primary support of our membership at: dmr.groups.io/g/pnw.

 An important benefit of membership is access to our many MMDVM servers (hotspot servers) as well as the linked network.
 But more importantly, while the local repeaters are open for use by any ham on Local 1 or Local 2, only members may use our networking services, including all other talkgroups.
 This means that if you want to use our networked talkgroups, you must be a PNWDigital.net member.
 Visitors to the Pacific Northwest or through travelers in the region may freely use our network without membership!

 We have not actively enforced this Local 1/Local 2 policy but has it listed in our documentation.
 It has been almost universally ignored and hams are doing what they want.
 Our efforts to garner compliance voluntarily have failed.
 So short of restricted access, we are moving up the voluntary compliance ladder a wee bit.
 Please become a member!

 We do require the use of sanctioned Radio ID's.
 If you don't have one for your radio(s), then go to RadioID.net and make a request.
 We (now) require that you have a Radio ID Number, before joining PNWDigital.net.
 If you do not have a RID and can't get one, please write to us and tell us why if you still wish to join our IO group.

-*** We are beginning to use the c-Bridge NetWatch alias list to show call signs, non-member status and with a request to join PNWDigital.net, etc. (which may be what brought you to this page!)
+*** We are beginning to use the c-Bridge CallWatch alias list to show call signs, non-member status and other indicators (which may be what brought you to this page).
 If our modest effort is not enough to entice our users to join, then likely additional technical forces may be brought into play.
 We do not want to do this, so please, JOIN and be merry!